Yard Waste and Leaf Collection

-During the spring and summer months, yard waste will be picked up on your regularly-scheduled trash pickup day every other week by our refuse contractor, Waste Management.
+During the spring and summer months, yard waste will be picked up on regularly scheduled trash pickup days every other week by our refuse contractor, Waste Management.

 More than 67 percent of the municipal solid waste produced in the United States (including paper) can be composted, although, certain organic materials should not be composted at home.
 Before you compost, be aware of what materials are appropriate.

 Yard Waste Guidelines

 - Yard waste includes leaves, twigs and branches, grass clippings and other organic materials such as flowers, weeds and garden plants.

 - Yard waste DOES NOT INCLUDE sod, pet waste, branches over 6 inches in diameter, stumps, logs, wood, dirt, rocks, trash.

 - Brush and sticks should be bundled together.
 Please note that brush must be cut in 4-foot lengths or less and bundled.
 Limbs cannot be greater than 4 inches in diameter.
 Bundles should not exceed 30 pounds.

 - All grass and leaves must be placed in compostable paper bags or approved, and properly labeled, containers.
 Bags should not exceed 60 pounds.

 - There is a 10 bundle pickup limit in the spring and summer.